 • Don’t allow consumers to drink and drive.
 Encourage staff to call for cabs or Uber rides.

 By now, you should see the importance of liquor liability coverage for your establishment.
-This not only protects you and your business, but also customers, staff and innocent bystanders.
+This protects you and your business, customers, staff, and innocent bystanders.
+We also discussed the differences between host and regular liquor liability insurance and the unique factors that impact BYOB businesses.